 RFA uses heat to destroy abnormal cells.
-A probe called an electrode is used to apply an electrical current (radiofrequency) to the abnormal area.
+A probe called an electrode is used to give an electrical current (radiofrequency) to the abnormal area.
 The electrical current heats the abnormal cells to a high temperature, which destroys (ablates) them.
 This treatment is usually done under a local anaesthetic with sedation.

-You may have many different emotions|, including anger, resentment, guilt, anxiety and fear.
-These are all normal reactions and are part of the process many people go through in trying to come to terms with their condition.
+You may have many different emotions, including anger and resentment, guilt, anxiety and fear.
+These are all normal reactions.
+They are part of the process many people go through when coming to terms with their condition.

 Everyone has their own way of coping with difficult situations.
-Some people find it helpful to talk to family or friends|, while others prefer to seek help from people outside their situation.
+Some people find it helpful to talk to family or friends.
+Others prefer to seek help from people outside of their situation, such as a counsellor.
 Some people prefer to keep their feelings to themselves.
 There is no right or wrong way to cope, but help is available if you need it.
-Our cancer support specialists can give you information about counselling in your area.
+Our cancer support specialists can give you support and information about counselling in your area.

 Oesophageal Patients Association gives support and information to people affected by oesophageal cancer.

 This section has been compiled using information from a number of reliable sources, including: